edubkendo/SublimeJRubyFXML/README.md

 # JRubyFXML

-A collection of snippets, completions and utilities for working with JRubyFX/FXML.
+A collection of snippets, completions and utilities for working with [JRubyFX](https://github.com/nahi/jrubyfx)/FXML (a Ruby DSL for working with JavaFX).

 ## The Problem